 Times have indeed changed, and the onslaught of institutional investors last year has completely revised the way that we look at dips.
 Like a puddle, most investors expect them to be shallow.
 Such a line of thinking has not failed us so far, given that Bitcoin ‘chops’ the market at the moment rather than taking decisive turns.

 Will that be the case even in the event of a global market correction?
-It is all speculation, no doubt, but the community has reached a consensus that Bitcoin has a higher chance of upholding its Store-of-Value status than normally.
+It is all speculation, no doubt, but the community has reached a consensus that Bitcoin has a higher chance of upholding its Store-of-Value status than normal.

 To prepare you and those who have just recently joined us for the upcoming dip, we wrote a simple guide on how to buy Bitcoin.
 But before we head into that, we will first quickly explain how Bitcoin works and why it performs so well.